Martinus123S/my-music/README.md

 Before you start this apps, dont forget to copy client_id and fill redirect_uri in your spotify dashboard

 go to services/index.tsx
-and copy your SPOTIFY_ID and your REDIRECT_URI
+and copy your SPOTIFY_ID and your REDIRECT_URI in line 15 and 16

 ```sh
 $ yarn install